How to speed up a slow Mac: 17 proven methods

 Some apps take up more processing power than others.
 We expect more and more from our apps, but when Mac computers get older, they have to work much harder.
 So, you end up with a Mac taking on more tasks with less memory and processing power.

 To avoid working on a Mac that feels as though it's running uphill with a heavy backpack, you need to find and close or remove resource-hungry apps, especially if they're running in the background and aren't needed.
-One way to do so is with Activity Monitor, available in Applications.
+One way to do so is with Activity Monitor.

-A quicker and better way to solve this problem is with iStat Menus, a handy monitoring app that will quickly identify what is absorbing so much CPU power.
-Besides regular CPU percentage, iStat Menus will also show you GPU, memory, network data, and disk usage.
+A quicker and better way to solve this problem is with iStat Menus, a handy monitoring app that quickly identifies what is absorbing so much CPU power.
+In addition to regular CPU percentage, iStat Menus will also show you GPU, memory, network data, and disk usage.

 To automate your Mac's CPU problem completely, use App Tamer, a smart CPU manager that can slow down power-hungry apps based on the restrictions you specify.
 For example, you can slow down your browser if it uses more than 10% of your CPU.